Somali Australians: Community

 While faced with challenges such as having to adjust to life in a new country, learn a foreign language, and support family members back in Somalia, community members have gradually begun to integrate into Victoria's broader multi-cultural society.
 Most Somali men have found jobs in the transport and production industries, and a rising number of women in the community do clerical work.

 Communal support networks have also expanded.
 In 1988, the Somali Community of Victoria was established to offer support to the local Somali community and to promote Somali culture, as was the Somali Cultural Association seven years later.
 A Muslim community, the Somali Cultural Association likewise assists Somalis in the country to observe the holy month of Ramadan and the yearly celebrations marking the hajj.
 Multicultural broadcaster SBS broadcasts an hour-long radio program with news and information in Somali every Wednesday and Friday from 10:00 pm to 11:00 pm.
 SBS also broadcasts Somali broadcaster Universal TV's Warka news program as part of their "WorldWatch" programming block every Thursday from 10:30 am to 11:00 am.

 The Somali community in Queensland is centred around the suburb of Moorooka, where many East African shops are located.
 However a significant number of Somalis now live in the suburbs of Acacia Ridge and Inala and this can be seen with many African grocery stores and hairdressers in both suburbs.
 The Somali Community Association of QLD is an organisation that supports Somali Australians in Brisbane and hosts community celebrations such as for Eid and Somali Independence Day.
 They are based in Inala.

 There is also a growing population of Somali Australians in the regional city of Townsville, where they make up a significant proportion of attendees at the Townsville Mosque and local Muslim community.
 They have opened a restaurant and shops on Ross River Road and are supported by the community organisation, "Bright Horn of Africa: Somali Community Townsville".

-Somali Australians are active in the nation's cultural and political scenes.
+Somali Australians are active in the nation's cultural, social and political scenes.

+Abdullahi Alim is the CEO of the Africa Future Fund and 2017 WA Young Australian of the Year (Western Australian of the Year Awards).
+That same year, Abdullahi received the Queen's Young Leader Award from her late Majesty, Queen Elizabeth II at Buckingham Palace.
+Born in Mogadishu — Alim’s family resettled in Perth having fled the Somali Civil War.

+During the 2006 Ethiopian Invasion of Somalia, The Australian Federal Police began to investigate possible links between Islamist splinter groups such as Hizbul Islam and Al Shabaab to the Somali community in Melbourne.
+The AFP had concluded that around 20 Australians had joined the ranks of numerous jihadist factions in Somalia, with some of these men including the perpetrators of the Holsworthy Barracks Plot.
+By 2007, one Somali-Australian recruit had been reportedly killed in Mogadishu.

 Nur Warsame, who was born in Somalia, is Australia's first openly gay imam.